 Pin this Recipe for Later!

-Store Hot Chocolate Mix in an airtight container for a better shelf life.
+Store Hot Cocoa Mix in an airtight container for a better shelf life.
 Fill mason jars for a fun gift and enjoy all winter long.

 - 3 Cup Nestle Chocolate Quick

 - 2 Cup Powdered Sugar

 - 2 Cup Creamer